andjimbon/andjimbon.github.io/Optimal_portfolio.md

 ### Log Return Distributions and Correlation Matrix

-Pandas provides us an easy way to plot a scatter matrix and observe the distribution of returns for each stock and the correlation between them
+Pandas provides us an easy way to plot a scatter matrix and observe the distribution of returns for each stock and the correlation between them.

 <img src="images/matrix.png?raw=true"/>